Ridiculous2d/Cookbook/images/README.md

 This folder stores the images used throughout the cookbook.

-Images include:
+Images may include:
 - Recipe photos
+- Step-by-step photos
-- Finished meals
+- Finished dishes
-- Step-by-step photos (if needed)
+- Ingredient photos (when helpful)